Shivendra30/hacker-news-next/README.md

 - [ ] Debug PWA functionality.
 (Bugs in registering service worker)
 - [ ] Sort the list of posts in descending order
+- [ ] Calculate accurate number of comments on the main screen
 - [ ] Defer render blocking CSS and JS
-- [ ] Fix accessibility errors in google lighthouse audit
+- [x] Fix accessibility errors in google lighthouse audit
-- [ ] Disable browser error logging in the console
+- [x] Disable browser error logging in the console
 - [x] Loading indicator for page loads and routing
 - [x] Global CSS with /pages/\_app.js not working